Carl1ian/html-css-practice/README.md

 - Consistent sizing and spacing across all variants

 📌 The Process

 This project was all about practicing **hover states, transitions, and shadows**.
-I started with basic filled buttons (like the Subscribe button), then experimented with outlined and pill-shaped variants.
+I started with basic filled buttons, then experimented with outlined and pill-shaped variants.

 🌐 Preview